 API keys / tokens

 To access the Nominal platform via its API or the command-line interface requires a system generated password called an API key.
-Setting an API key is the first step in any scripted workflow.
+Setting an API key is the first step in any programmatic workflow.

 For historic reasons, there exists a variant of an API key called a Personal access token.
 These API keys are short lived and meant for quick, one-off experiments—but are otherwise identical in function.